 Youth & Young Adult Services

-Inspired by the Workforce Innovation and Opportunity Act (WIOA), the Youth & Young Adults program serves two purposes: it empowers young people who face various barriers to employment, and it bolsters Charlotte’s ever-growing workforce.
-To be eligible for the program, participants must be between the ages of 16 and 24, reside in Mecklenburg County and live in a low-income household.
+Inspired by the Workforce Innovation and Opportunity Act (WIOA), the NCWorks NextGen program serves two purposes: it empowers young people who face various barriers to employment, and it bolsters Charlotte’s ever-growing workforce.
+Determining whether young adults are eligible to participate in the NCWorks NextGen program involves multiple factors including age, school status, barriers to employment and income.
+For example, young adults must be between the ages of 16 to 24 and have one or more of the following barriers:

-Youth Works provides these disadvantaged youth and young adults with specific services designed to prepare them for the workforce, and to find sustained employment success.
+NextGen provides these young adults with specific services designed to prepare them for the workforce, and to find sustained employment success.

 Within the program, participants receive: